borgbase/ansible-role-borgbackup/README.md

 ### Optional Arguments for [BorgBase.com](https://www.borgbase.com) repository auto creation
 This role can also set up a new repository on BorgBase, using the arguments below.
-Thanks to [Philipp Rintz](https://github.com/p-rintz) for contribution this feature.
+Thanks to [Philipp Rintz](https://github.com/p-rintz) for contribution of this feature.

 - `create_repo`: Whether to let the role create the repository for the server.
 Default: False
 - `bb_token`: Your [BorgBase.com](https://www.borgbase.com) API-Token.
 Should be Create Only for security reasons.